To exchange your experience click add to cart and proceed to checkout.

 Please bing your swimsuit, towel, sun block, camera and something warm to wear after diving.

 The Rainbow Warrior lies in water deeper than 18m/60ft.
-As such, any divers who wish to dive the wrecks must be a certified diver with an advanced diving certification and medically fit.
+As such, any divers who wish to dive this wreck must be a certified diver with an advanced diving certification and also medically fit.
 Proof of certification will be required.

 This experience departs from Paihia, Bay of Islands.